4 Keys to Outstanding Customer Service at Your Restaurant

 3. Hire the right people for the right job

 Customer service jobs are demanding: long hours standing on the feet, running around, smiling, talking and serving.
 Look to find people who naturally enjoy being a good host, people who throw great dinner parties because they love the dynamics.
 Empathy, warmth, thoughtfulness are all critical traits.
-While technical skills can be trait, personality is inherent.
+While technical skills can be a trait, personality is inherent.
 At peak customer service hours, such suitable employee will be able to handle the stress better.

 4. Foster the feedback culture

 Food service is an engaging business, where one customer interaction at one point can direct the customer’s mood for the whole service time.
 Getting real-time customer feedback is essential.
-Casual chat, comment card, social media or email survey forms are all applicable, however, the earlier and more timely you solicit for feedback, the easier it is to improve your service immediately.
+Casual chat, comment card, social media or email survey forms are all applicable, however, the earlier and more time you solicit for feedback, the easier it is to improve your service immediately.

 On the other side, the best ideas don’t come from the boardroom.
 It comes from people in the field – the frontline employees who are in contact with customers every day, who are manifesting your intangible value proposition as a restaurant.
 Acknowledge, recognize, and implement employee suggestions send a strong signal to the whole organization that you value their work and their input.
 A well-treated employee transfers the good vibe to his work and passes it on to your customers.